 - 1.3.9.1.
 All vehicles must have a minimum of 2.5 pound ABC portable fire extinguisher with a gauge, mounted using a metal bracket and strap. - 1.3.9.2.
 All extinguishers must have have an inspection tag no older than 3 years or a manufacture date within the last 3 years - 1.3.9.3.
 All portable extinguisher brackets shall be securely mounted to the vehicle.
-The use of anti-torpedo tabs is required. - 1.3.9.4.
+The use of an anti-torpedo tab is required. - 1.3.9.4.
 Non-metal straps, latches, or brackets are not permitted.
 Portable extinguishers must be mounted within reach of the driver.
 Additional extinguishers may be mounted beyond the driver's immediate reach. - 1.3.9.5.
 Portable extinguishers must not be mounted on the floor in the driver's footwell. - 1.3.9.6.
 Brackets for 2.5-lb net and smaller extinguishers may use a single latching metal strap.
 Extinguishers over 2.5-lb net must have at least one additional metal restraining feature that secures the tank of the extinguisher to the bracket.
 The additional restraint(s) may consist of a second strap, a receiver on the bracket to secure the bottom of the tank, or a similar device and should still permit rapid removal of the extinguisher. - 1.3.9.7.
-An onboard fire system may be installed in addition to the portable, and is required in any vehicle with a nitrous system.
-This system must meet SFI Spec 17.1 and display a manufacturer appearing on the current respective list of SFI Spec 17.1 manufacturers at sfifoundation.com or FIA 8865-2015.
-This system must be in good condition.
+Any vehicle with a nitrous system must have an onboard fire system installed in addition to the portable extinguisher.
+This system must meet FIA 8865-2015 or meet SFI Spec 17.1 and display a manufacturer appearing on the current respective list of SFI Spec 17.1 manufacturers at sfifoundation.com.
 The activation control of this system must be indicated with the standard symbol of a red "E" on a white background.